-Statement Description qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query-source Controls the IPv4 address and port from which queries are issued. query-source-vб Controls the IPv6 address and port from which queries are issued. rate-limit Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of-service (DoS) attacks. recursion Defines whether recursion and caching are allowed. recursive-clients Specifies the maximum number of concurrent recursive queries the server can perform. recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. referrals-per-second Limits the number of referrals or delegations to a server for a given domain. request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-nsid Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to author- itative name servers during iterative resolution. require-cookie Controls whether responses without a server cookie are accepted require-server-cookie Controls whether a valid server cookie is required before sending a full response to a UDP request. continues on next page
+Statement Description qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query-source Controls the IPv4 address and port from which queries are issued. query-source-v6 Controls the IPv6 address and port from which queries are issued. rate-limit Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of-service (DoS) attacks. recursion Defines whether recursion and caching are allowed. recursive-clients Specifies the maximum number of concurrent recursive queries the server can perform. recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. referrals-per-second Limits the number of referrals or delegations to a server for a given domain. request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-nsid Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to author- itative name servers during iterative resolution. require-cookie Controls whether responses without a server cookie are accepted continues on next page